 Why waiting for all the facts makes it worse

-This is why the usual advice, gather more information until you feel comfortable, is weak.
-Comfort is not a decision standard.
-Neither is completeness.
-The right standard is whether the assumptions driving the choice have been surfaced, tested where they can be tested, and judged honestly where they cannot.
+The standard is not completeness.
+It is whether the assumptions driving the choice have been surfaced, tested where they can be tested, and judged honestly where they cannot.
+When decision analysis under uncertainty becomes a defence of a preferred answer, it is no longer analysis.
+It is camouflage with charts.

 Assumptions are the real object of the decision